angavrilov/ksp-devtools/README.rst

    output path to the appropriate directory in Game Data.

    Breakpoints don't seem to be recognized if you manually copy the DLL.

+   As an alternative, on linux it may also work if instead of copying you create a symbolic link in GameData that points to your dll in the build directory.

 3. Right click on everything in *References* and uncheck the *Local copy* option.